VENKATESHYARAMACHA/sql-datawarehouse-project/README.md

 - **Dimension Tables**
   - `dim_customer` → contains customer-related information
-  - `dim_products` → contains product-related information
+  - `dim_product` → contains product-related information

 These tables are connected using primary and foreign keys, enabling efficient querying and making the data ready for downstream analytics and reporting.